Due diligence that protects capital and unlocks upside.

 Data rights and governance, evaluation discipline, deployment reality, monitoring and drift, failure modes, unit economics under load.

-Freedom-to-operate risk, licensing and open-source exposure, HIPAA/GDPR/SOC2 readiness where relevant, contract posture.
+Freedom-to-operate risk, licensing and open-source exposure, HIPAA/GDPR/SOC2 readiness, contract posture.

 Incentives, gaps, hiring realism, governance, whether the plan survives calendar reality.